-Dating back several OS X versions, passwords have been stored in an application called Keychain Access.
-So if you’re looking for a password that you simply can’t remember, you’re in luck.
-Read ahead on how to find a Wi-Fi password on Mac…
+Dating back several macOS versions, all passwords are now stored in an application called Keychain Access.
+So if you’re looking for a saved Wi-Fi password that you simply can’t remember, you’re in luck because I’m going to show you how to find a Wi-Fi password on Mac…

-Step 5: The Wi-Fi password should appear in the text box next to Show Password.
+5) The Wi-Fi password should appear in the text box next to Show Password.